dusty-schmidt/gobv2/docs/QUICKSTART.md

 ## 💡 Tips

-- The database files `chatbot.db*` store all memories and knowledge
+- The communal brain database `core/communal_brain.db` stores all memories, knowledge, and conversations
+- Conversations are now universal - start with one chatbot, continue with another using session IDs
-- Backup these files to preserve your conversations
+- Backup the communal brain database to preserve all your collective intelligence
-- Delete them to start fresh (knowledge will reload from txt files)
 - Use `./run.sh` for easy execution from any directory
+- Both Nano and Mini share the same brain, so learning on one benefits both